-When Buying a Gift Card
+When Buying a Gift Certificate or Gift Card

 - Buy only cards that clearly disclose information about the initial cost, monthly fees, and expiration date.
 If a card does not disclose information about fees and expiration dates or is not clear on fees and expiration dates, consider purchasing a different card.

-When Receiving a Gift Card
+When Receiving a Gift Certificate or Gift Card

 - Try to spend the entire balance as soon as possible.